SNAP hits major milestone with 100,000 cats and dogs spayed, neutered

 Not enough homes breeds plenty of suffering.
 Many of Petrovich's animals are rescues of abuse, and she said millions of animals are put down in shelters each year.

-"They're the lucky ones because they at least have a peacful death.
+"They're the lucky ones because they at least have a peaceful death.
 We're not talking about the ones who are discarded, hit on the road," Petrovich said.

 So, in a world filled with pain, SNAP stands.